Perspective: Jiang Zemin's passing marks the end of an era for China

 A different era

-On Tuesday, China holds a memorial for Jiang in the Great Hall of the People in a country that is far more repressive than when he left office — as required by term limits — in 2002.
+On Tuesday, China held a memorial service for Jiang in the Great Hall of the People in a country that is far more repressive than when he left office as president — as required by term limits — in 2002.

 The current leader, Xi Jinping, does not chat with foreign reporters.
 Under his rule, the Chinese government is more prone to kicking them out of the country.
 Xi once said of foreign journalists: "Some foreigners with full bellies and nothing better to do [than] engage in finger-pointing at us."